bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 >deathRateChangeTimes="0 32.55 77.05 133.35"
 >samplingRateChangeTimes="0 32.55 77.05 133.35"
 >```

+In the line beneath our model, you will see a line which sets the `samplingRate` to 0.
+This refers to fossil sampling, which we have now introduced into our model, so this line needs to be removed.

+>Remove the line fixing `samplingRate` to 0:
+>
+>`<parameter id="samplingRateBDS.t:empty" spec="parameter.RealParameter" name="samplingRate">0.0</parameter>`

 And with that our model is complete!
-In summary, the model line should now read (with arguments in any order):
+In summary, the model should now read (with arguments in any order):

 	```xml
 	<distribution id="BirthDeathSkyContemporaryBDSParam.t:empty"